 13. Jump into summer

-Encourage healthy habits and challenge them to jump at least 50 times a day!
+Encourage healthy habits and challenge them to jump rope every day!
 Tell them that you’ll do it, too.
 (Now you have to actually follow through.)
 Jump ropes from Amazon or Dollar Tree come out to a dollar or less each!

 14. Add some bounce

-You can definitely buy bouncy balls in bulk, making this an easy and cheap gift to do for a large number of students.
+You can buy bouncy balls in bulk, making this option an easy and cheap gift for a large classroom.

 15. Stay hydrated

-This is a really special DIY gift you can do with $1 water bottles and a little creative customization.
-Look for bottles online in bulk or at your dollar store.
+This is a really special DIY gift you can create with $1 water bottles and a little creative customization with an acrylic pen.